nhsengland/analytical-data-style-guide-SW/docs/reporting_corecomponents/rag_rating.md

 - The product aims to identify improvement, deterioration, or stability
 - Variation analysis is key to the product’s purpose

-Where SPC is used, always include a brief explanation of what SPC is, **with a link to user-friendly SPC guidance** for context and onboarding.
+Where SPC is used, always include a brief explanation of what SPC is **by included a link to user-friendly SPC guidance**.
-_Link to be created: e.g., "What is SPC?"_
+_(Link to be provided.)_

 ---